influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/client-libraries/flight/python-flight.md

 We recommend using the [`influxdb3-python` Python client library](/influxdb/cloud-dedicated/reference/client-libraries/v3/python/) for integrating InfluxDB v3 with your Python application code.

-[InfluxDB v3 client libraries](/influxdb/cloud-dedicated/reference/client-libraries/v3/) wrap Apache Arrow Flight clients and provide convenient methods for [writing](/influxdb/cloud-dedicated/get-started/write/#write-line-protocol-to-influxdb), [querying](/influxdb/cloud-dedicated/get-started/query/#execute-an-sql-query), and processing data stored in {{% cloud-name %}}.
+[InfluxDB v3 client libraries](/influxdb/cloud-dedicated/reference/client-libraries/v3/) wrap Apache Arrow Flight clients and provide convenient methods for [writing](/influxdb/cloud-dedicated/get-started/write/#write-line-protocol-to-influxdb), [querying](/influxdb/cloud-dedicated/get-started/query/#execute-an-sql-query), and processing data stored in {{% product-name %}}.
 Client libraries can query using SQL or InfluxQL.
 {{% /note %}}

-The following examples show how to use the `pyarrow.flight` and `pandas` Python modules to query and format data stored in an {{% cloud-name %}} database:
+The following examples show how to use the `pyarrow.flight` and `pandas` Python modules to query and format data stored in an {{% product-name %}} database:

 {{% code-tabs-wrapper %}}
 {{% code-tabs %}}